uprtcl/js-uprtcl/docs/guide/07-arquitectue.entities.md

 The object property is a canonical JSON object (stored as a JS object) whose properties are ordered alphabetically and which is then serialized using [cbor](https://cbor.io/).

-Once serialized, the hash of the bytes is obtained a hashing algorithm and the `hash` property is set as the [CID](ipfs://bafybeidkl4t5ydt2jl5p4ltfrsi6bee36yr22d5urjxx6rr76ev3ekb3pa/anatomy-of-a-cid) of the hash.
+Once serialized, the hash of the bytes is obtained using a hashing algorithm and the `hash` property is set as the [CID](ipfs://bafybeidkl4t5ydt2jl5p4ltfrsi6bee36yr22d5urjxx6rr76ev3ekb3pa/anatomy-of-a-cid) of the hash.
 Any valid `CID` is a valid `Entity` hash.

 Entities are used by clients to store the head of each perspective, as a `Commit` object.

 A commit has the hash of the parent commit and that of the actual data object, both of type `Entity`.
 This means that the head commit of a perspective has, encoded on its hash, an immutable summary of the entire history of the perspective (all its commits) and all the associated data objects of each commit.

-In \_Prtcl, a global EntityResolver class is created to resolve any entity required by any function in the application.
-This reduces the complexity when exploring perspectives but forces us to manually chose the entities that need to be persisted together each Client.
+In \_Prtcl, a global `EntityResolver` class is created to resolve any entity required by any function in the application.
+This reduces the complexity when exploring perspectives but forces us to manually prepare the entities that need to be persisted together each Client.

 ## Entity availability strategy